 - Presentation of the completed PA Mv-39 form, photo ID, the current vehicle title and a copy of the will to an authorized PennDOT agent or tag service.
 The original death certificate if the funeral director or attending physician did not complete the Form MV-39 Proof of Death section.

 - Payment of the $50 title transfer fee plus any processing fee the agent charges.

 The agent will complete and give PennDOT a second required form, the MV-4ST Vehicle Sales and Use Tax Return/Application.

 These legal-age heirs can become administrators to transfer the title when the deceased leaves minor children behind but wasn't married.
-Otherwise, a court-appointed guardian for the children can use form MV-39 to handle title reassignment.
+Otherwise, a court-appointed guardian for the children can use the PA MV-39 form to handle title reassignment.

 Certificate of title differs from vehicle registration in Pennsylvania.
 Registration can only be renewed in the name of the deceased's estate with the exception of a spouse with joint ownership of the vehicle's title or a family exemption claim under the commonwealth's probate law.
 License plates related to registration can only be transferred to spouses, children or stepchildren or parents, step-parents or parental in-laws.